UK Packaging Reforms Review

-Details of new packaging reforms are about to land in the UK as the government implement their 25-year environmental plan, and Waste and Resource Strategy.
-These ambitious plans position the UK as a world leader in recycling, but significant changes are required by branded product businesses to achieve so much.
+As the UK government implements their 25-year environmental plan, and Waste and Resource Strategy, we take a look at these ambitious moves which should position the UK as a world leader in the circular economy.
+However, to achieve this, significant changes are required by packaged product businesses.

-This article summarises the planned changes and highlights the watch-outs for branded product businesses so that you can prepare for the changes ahead.
+In this article, we summarise the changes being debated in the UK and highlight the watch-outs for branded product businesses so that you can prepare your business for the changes ahead.

-Producers will pay the full cost of managing packaging waste from bin collection and recycling through to anti-litter campaigns.
+- As producers, you will soon pay the full cost of managing packaging waste: from bin collection and recycling to anti-litter campaigns.

 2. Better Packaging Design

-Option 1: Producers will pay an upfront fee for non-recyclable or difficult to recycle packaging.
+Option 1: An upfront fee for all non-recyclable or difficult to recycle packaging.

-What this means: Packaging should be designed for recyclability to avoid penalties e.g. select commonly collected & recycled materials and avoid downgrading packaging i.e. using black plastic
+What does this mean?
+Packaging will need to be designed for recyclability or re-use.
+Simply put, to keep costs low, you should select commonly collected & recycled materials and avoid packaging that’s tough to recycle i.e. laminates or carbon black plastic

-What this means: With increased fees, branded product businesses should focus on packaging weight reduction or re-design.
-Care must be taken to ensure packs are fit for purpose after any re-development.
+What does this mean?
+There will be increased fees and increased pressure by retailers for you to make packaging more sustainable.
+However, care must be taken to ensure packs are fit for purpose after any re-development.

 4. Consistent Collections

-What this means: The list of chosen materials being collected will define what will be considered ‘recyclable’.
+What does this mean?
+In 2023, specific materials will be collected across all local authorities.
 If your packaging materials aren’t on that list, it may become more challenging to claim ‘recyclable’ and a specification change might be advised.

 5. Helping Consumers Recycle

-What this means: The definition for ‘Recyclable’ chosen for this packaging regulation could mean your packaging will not be classified as recyclable even if you think it is.
+What does this mean?
+The definition for ‘Recyclable’ chosen for this packaging regulation could mean your packaging will not be classified as recyclable even if you think it is.
+Being aware of the definitions will be key to making sure you’re on the right side of these regulations.

 How do these proposals affect your branded product business?

-The EPR has many impacts to consider including a direct cost to business, new schemes to comply with and mandatory label changes.
-Time and resource will be required to mitigate costs and comply with the new packaging reforms.
-Re-designing and re-specifying packaging may be essential for your branded product business under these new terms.
+The EPR has many impacts to consider for you including a direct cost to business, new schemes to comply with and mandatory label changes.
+Time and resources will be required to mitigate costs and comply with the new packaging reforms.
+Re-designing and re-specifying packaging may be an important part of your branded product business in the coming months and years.
+Circle Packaging can help you so do contact us with sustainability advice and technical support.

-An introduction of single-use-bottle collection points to encourage more recycling.
+An introduction of single-use-bottle collection points to encourage more recycling on-the-go.

 How it works:

-- Consumers pay deposit at point of purchase.
+- Consumers pay deposits at the point of purchase.

 - Deposit refunded upon bottle return at DRS point.